 Common set and super set mapping

-Decision: Should src3 sequence be removed from the common set of hd?
+Decision: Should src3(snowfall) sequence be removed from the common set of hd?
 Yes, remove from the common set.

 Decision: Keep the super set for secondary analysis

 Should MOS or DMOS be used for the reduced reference and full reference metric models?
 Currently MOS is being use – still under review